 Sleep paralysis occurs during the final sleep stage (we go through a total of five periods during a sleep cycle): the REM (rapid eye movement) sleep stage.
 “In REM sleep we are essentially paralyzed, except for breathing and eye movements,” explains Murray.
 “Sleep paralysis is the phenomenon where the cortex is active, but the motor system is inactive.”
 So basically, it’s when you wake up fully conscious but unable to move; one system wakes before the other, instead of getting up in unison.

 What does it feel like?

-Besides being unable to move, those who’ve had brushes with sleep paralysis have reported seeing figures (sometimes terrifying, sometimes abstract), feeling weighed down by an object and/or sensing a strange presence in the room.
+Besides being unable to move, those who’ve had brushes with the sleep disorder have reported seeing figures (sometimes terrifying, sometimes abstract), feeling weighed down by an object and/or sensing a strange presence in the room.
 (If you really want to freak yourself out, lots of people have shared their stories online.)

 In my case (because, yes, I have experienced sleep paralysis countless times) my limbs are rendered useless, eyes are glued shut and my brain can’t help but focus on my very shallow breathing…. which, in turn, leads me to believe I’m gasping for air or I can’t breathe.
-While episodes may feel like they go on forever, Murray says they generally last between 1 to 2 minutes.
+While episodes may feel like they go on forever, Murray says they generally last between one to two minutes.
 “It might often feel longer as it can be frightening,” he says.

 What causes sleep paralysis?